chris284891/Node.js_MySQL_App/README.md

 # Node.js and MySQL App
-This is my seconde node.js application and first MySQL app.
+This is my second node.js application and first MySQL app.

 # Problem
 Make an app kinda like Amazon.
 User can pick items to purchase.
 Stock quantity in database must be updated according to what user picks.